 Script Development Workshops & Public Play Reading

-With the support of the Trillium Foundation, MCT’s is entering its final year in our a three year Inter-GEN program.
+With the support of the Trillium Foundation, MCT entered its final year in the three year Inter-GEN program.
 Continuing our work within two separate communities at Lambton House and Urban Arts in Weston/Mount Dennis, and Scadding Court Community Center in Alexandra Park/Chinatown, we hosted a series of in-depth workshops with teens and seniors to create two full length productions.

-Recently our playwrights Luciano Iogna and Diana Tso took their inspiration from the workshops to create the first drafts of these community plays and presented them in-house at MCT through two separate readings.
+Our playwrights Luciano Iogna and Diana Tso took their inspiration from the workshops to create the first drafts of these community plays and presented them in-house at MCT through two separate readings.
 Readings included members from each community as well as our project leaders.
-The playwrights took the feedback and are now finalizing their pieces.
+The playwrights took the feedback and finalized their pieces.

 Theory of Change Workshop

 We created visual representations of the changes we wish to make in our communities, which helped us focus on the issues that are most important to us, and find new and better ways of achieving these goals.

 Spring Moon was a milestone production of our InterGEN Project.
 It was the result of an exploration of Chinese intergenerational relationships in Toronto and featured community performers and emerging artists from across the GTA.
 The show was created with the input of Chinese youth and seniors from Eastview Community Centre, Scadding Court Community Centre, Broadview Manor, The Phoenix Arts Academy, the Markham youth and Toronto Community Housing.

 Based on the real-life experiences of the Toronto Chinese community, Spring Moon told the story of a resilient immigrant peoples through the eyes of three Chinese grandmothers who survived hardship and crossed oceans to give their granddaughters a better life.
 Although separated by differences of language, culture, and distance, the unconditional love that exists between grandmothers and their granddaughters is a connection that cannot be broken.